Sanches13/Minecraft-encryption-protocol/README.md

 ## Introduction

-This course work analyzes the cryptographic messaging protocol of the client-server architecture in the Minecraft program.
+This course work analyzes the cryptographic messaging protocol of the client-server architecture in the Minecraft 1.18.1.
 It contains a description of the protocol, its protection algorithms, an analysis of their durability, as well as the implementation of a possible attack on this protocol and an assessment of its danger.

 ## Attack idea